Breaking the Coupled Cluster Barrier for Machine Learned Potentials of Large Molecules: The Case of 15-atom Acetylacetone

-The approach is to construct a high-level, CCSD(T) PES starting from a lower level, MP2 one using a correction which is a fit to a small number of high-level \textit{ab initio} energies.
-Explicitly, the corrected high-level PES, denoted $V_{LL\rightarrow CC}$ is given by
+Here we apply this $\Delta$-learning approach to 15-atom AcAc, \ce{C5H8O2}.
+The approach is to construct a high-level, coupled-cluster-level PES starting from a lower level MP2, by using a correction PES.
+This correction PES is a fit to a small number of high-level \textit{ab initio} energies that spans the same range of configurations used to obtain the lower-level PES.
+Explicitly, the corrected high-level PES, denoted $V_{LL\rightarrow CC}$, is given by

 where $V_{LL}$ is the lower-level PES and $\Delta V_{CC-LL}$ is the correction PES.
-In the present application to AcAc we we calculated 2151 LCCSD(T)-F12 energies\cite{LCCSDT} and performed training on a subset of these ranging in size from 430 to 1935.
-(By comparison, $V_{LL}$ was fit using a data size of 250 884.)
-The details of the selection of these configurations and fit details are given below in the Methods section.
-However, for assessing the results shown next, we note that the $\Delta V_{CC-LL}$ fit uses only 85 PIPs and thus that many linear coefficients.
-This is a very small basis; however, it does permit training (without overfitting) with small datasets.
+In the present application to AcAc we calculated 2151 LCCSD(T)-F12/cc-pVTZ-F12 energies\cite{LCCSDT} and performed training on subsets of these ranging in size from 430 to 1935.
+By contrast, $V_{LL}$ was fit using a data size of 250 884 MP2 energies and gradients.